 A moment later the perennially resonant electric motor sounds died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
-“Absolutely confirmed Captain Percy.
+“Absolutely confirmed, Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel.”

-Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the Gnat’s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the Prospect where Cassandra could not hear well over the sound of the Prospect’s own prop turning.
+Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the Gnat’s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the Prospect, where Cassandra could not hear well over the sound of the Prospect’s own prop turning.
 Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now—maybe twenty nautical miles.
 “Fuck,” was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
-“Definitely a fuckin’ contact Shakes.
+“Definitely a fuckin’ contact, Shakes.
 Now it’s your turn.
 Fire up the Gnat and see if you can lead them off and away from us.
 Let’s see if this scheme of ours works!”

 “Absolutely!
-Motherfuck…” The end of his oath was cut off by the whining start of the Gnat’s diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.
+Motherfuck . . .”
+The end of his oath was cut off by the whining start of the Gnat’s diesel engine, which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 “Bastian—don’t move the fuckin’ boat.
 Don’t trim anything or let her make any fuckin’ sounds at all.”

-“Dead-silent-crypt drift, got it Captain,” said Bastian.
+“Dead-silent-crypt drift, got it, Captain,” said Bastian.

 Percy slid down to the sonar compartment again and tapped Cassandra on the shoulder.
-“Stay on both the new contact and the Gnat Cassandra.
+“Stay on both the new contact and the Gnat, Cassandra.
 I’m going to wake Hemi.”
 Percy disappeared down the ladder to crew quarters and returned a minute later with Hemi’s big form following her up from below.
 He was still pulling on his tweed jacket and fixing his spectacles while he sat at the sonar station and put on the second headset.

-Cassandra looked at him, and pointed at the signal strength gauge and the bearing without saying anything.
+Cassandra looked at him and pointed at the signal strength gauge and the bearing without saying anything.
 Hemi nodded while listening.

 After a minute, Percy broke the silence.
-“Well, Hemi… is that our fucking creepy sub with the fuckin’ ram?”
+“Well, Hemi . . . is that our fucking creepy sub with the fuckin’ ram?”

 Hemi sighed.
 “It is—the Grackle.
 Absolutely.
 The ram gives it a distinctive and entirely identifiable hull noise.”

 “Fuck me!” said Percy.
 “So much for the theory that they wouldn’t fuckin’ follow us this far into another Authority’s territory.
-Ah fuck.
+Ah, fuck.
 It doesn’t matter—what matters is our current situation.
-Next order of business you two: are they following Shakes away from us.”
+Next order of business, you two: are they following Shakes away from us?”

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
 He flipped some switches to engage filters, and a moment later turned them off again.
-“You see Cassandra,” he explained pointing to the switches and dials, “with these filters engaged I can better hear the Gnat, and with them disengaged it is easier to focus on the pursuing sub.”
+“You see, Cassandra,” he explained, pointing to the switches and dials, “with these filters engaged I can better hear the Gnat, and with them disengaged it is easier to focus on the pursuing sub.”

 She nodded.

-After a few minutes of listening Hemi reported to Percy: “it… seems like it is working Sylvia.
+After a few minutes of listening, Hemi reported to Percy: “It . . . seems like it is working, Sylvia.
 The Grackle is definitely following Shakes.
-And…” He paused for a moment to continue listening, “Shakes seems to be able to stay well ahead of them.”
+And . . .”
+He paused for a moment to continue listening, “Shakes seems to be able to stay well ahead of them.”
 He pointed to the mic directional indicator.
 “They are already ten degrees off our course, and moving away quickly.”

-“That’s fucking excellent Hemi,” Percy said.
+“That’s fucking excellent, Hemi,” Percy said.